Stand with Hong Kong

 Stand with Hong Kong ("SWHK"), an abbreviation of the official name "Fight for Freedom.
 Stand with Hong Kong.", is an independent grassroot political organisation dedicated to fighting for freedom of Hong Kong.
-Co-founded during the 2019-20 Hong Kong protests by a group of anonymous Hongkongers worldwide, it mainly aims to rally the international community to support Hongkongers in their fight for democracy.
+Co-founded during the 2019-20 Hong Kong protests by a group of anonymous Hongkongers worldwide, it aims to rally the international community to support Hongkongers in their fight for democracy.
 Some of its major campaigns include a global rally across 15 countries in August 2019 and a sanction report in November 2019 in response to the Hong Kong Human Rights and Democracy Act.